 The SignaSureTM Cemented Dual Mobility Cup is hemispherical with an external grooved and grit blasted surface and internal highly polished surface for articulating against the SignaSureTM Poly.
-The cup is intended for use with bone cement only.
+The cup is intended for use with bone cement and is intended for cemented fixation.